apps/svelte.dev/content/docs/svelte/01-introduction/01-overview.md

 ## Dependencies

-Anything read synchronously inside the `$derived` expression is considered a dependency.
-When state changes, the derived is marked as dirty and recalculated when next read.
+Anything read synchronously inside the `$derived` expression is a dependency.
+When dependencies change, the derived is recalculated when next read.

 To exempt state from being a dependency, use `untrack`.